PowerShell/PowerShell/docs/testing-guidelines/getting-code-coverage.md

 PS> Import-Module .\build.psm1

 # Build PowerShell.
 You may need to add other flags here like
-# -ResGen, -Restore or -PSModuleRestore
+# -ResGen or -Restore
-PS> Start-PSBuild -Configuration CodeCoverage
+PS> Start-PSBuild -Configuration CodeCoverage -Clean -PsModuleRestore

 # Now ensure Pester is installed
 PS> Restore-PSPester